Active case

 Why are people filing Depo-Provera lawsuits?

-Timeline for Depo Provera shot lawsuits
+Timeline for Depo-Provera shot lawsuits

 Study links Depo-Provera to meningioma